In this post, I’m going to tell you all of the SECRET MARKETING TRICKS Blue Seedling pulls out of its magic hat to acquire new clients.

 OK, what does this actually mean though?
 How does Blue Seedling get its clients?

 To date, all of our clients have come through three channels: referrals, content, and events.
 We have never done any advertising or paid marketing, online or offline.
 We’re not categorically opposed to paid marketing, but it’s expensive and time consuming, so for now, being a small company with limited resources, we avoid it.
-We also don’t believe it’s effective in B2B Enterprise marketing… more on that in a separate post coming soon.
+We also don’t believe it’s effective in B2B Enterprise marketing… more on that here.

 Takeaway #1: You’re welcome to experiment with digital/paid marketing, but don’t be deterred if you don’t have the resources to do so.
 There are plenty of alternatives.